GrumpyCockatiel/Raydreams.Atlas/README.md

 You need to supply a delegate to generate a client nonce which in this case is just 8 random chars.
 You can use the one included in this code if you don't already have something similar.

+Also remember the code is async so you'll need to either wait or let it run async.

 ## The Atlas API

 Here is the [Atlas API documention](https://docs.atlas.mongodb.com/reference/api-resources)